leafo/moonscript/docs/reference.md

     export some_number, message_str = 100, "hello world"

+Additionally, a class declaration can be prefixed with the export keyword in order to export it.

 ### Export All & Export Proper

 The `export` statement can also take special symbols `*` and `^`.